Sadiq Khan: Met bosses not providing support London needs after Child Q case

 Scotland Yard has apologised and said the incident “should never have happened”.

-Three police officers have been investigated for misconduct by the Independent Office for Police Conduct, which is finalising its report.
+Three police officers have been investigated for misconduct by the Independent Office for Police Conduct (IOPC), which is finalising its report.

 The girl has launched a civil action against the Metropolitan Police and her school, the law firm Bhatt Murphy said.